 - There is a 14-inch minimum size limit on largemouth bass.
 All other size and bag limits apply.
 See Fishing Regulations for details.

-- Pisgah Lake and Stone Arch Lake are open to fishing year round.
+- Pisgah Lake and Stone Arch Lake are open to fishing year-round.

 - A fishing pier accessible to persons with disabilities is available at Beaver Bottom.

-- Check-in is required.
-All hunting seasons and bag limits apply.
+- All hunting seasons and bag limits apply.
 See Hunting Regulations for details.